aseichter2007/ClipboardConqueror/readme.md

 |||FORMAT|alpaca
 etc.
 ```
-Formats must exist in 0formats.json, the name must match the object key.
+Formats must exist in setup.js or 0formats.json, the name must match the object key.
+Files override setup.js when enabled, so if you use settings files, you have to delete or rename them to reflect changes in setup.js.

-Or you can set individual prompt segments one at a time like:
+Or you can set individual prompt segments like this, one at a time:
 ```
 |||PROMPT:startTurn|<|im_start|>